 A data point is either raw or aggregated.
 Raw data points are posted by the metric namespace to the Monitoring service using the PostMetricData operation.
 The frequency of the data points posted varies by metric namespace.
 For example, a custom namespace might send data points for a metric at a 20-second frequency.

 Aggregated data points are the result of applying a statistic and interval to raw data points.
-The interval of the aggregated data points is determined by the SummarizeMetricsData request.
-For example, a request specifying the statistic sum and interval 1h (one hour) returns a sum value for each hour of available raw data points for the metric.
+The interval of the aggregated data points is specified in the SummarizeMetricsData request.
+For example, a request specifying the statisticsum and interval1h (one hour) returns a sum value for each hour of available raw data points for the metric.

 dimension